wademauger/Richland-Jekyll/ordinances.md

 # Ordinances

-You can view a collection of Richland Borough's ordinances [here](richlandborough.org/files/ordinances.pdf).
+You can view a collection of Richland Borough's ordinances <a href="http://richlandborough.org/files/ordinances.pdf">here</a>.

 ## 1. Grass, Weeds, Trees: